jamiehodge/alarm/README.markdown

 # ALARM

-A simple web front-end for Podcast Producer's Podcast Library
+A simple web front-end for Podcast Producer's Podcast Library.

-A working installation is running (in production!) [here](http://radio.larm-archive.org).
+## TODO

+Authenticated management of catalog, feed and episode metadata and images.

 ## Stack
 * Bundler